Saints beat Catalans for three in a row

 Around 1,000 Catalans had travelled over from France to see their team in a maiden Grand Final, but they left heartbroken as St Helens' big-game experience told in front of a largely red and white following.

-The Rhinos - in 2007, 2008 and 2009 - are the only other side to win the domestic competition three times on the trot.
+The Rhinos are the only other side to win the domestic competition three times on the trot, in 2007, 2008 and 2009.

 Saints learn their lesson